memgraph/docs/user_technical/how_to_guides/query-memgraph-programmatically.md

 is needed to handle the overhead.
 The proxy has to be configured to point out to Memgraph's Bolt port and web browser driver has to send requests to the proxy port.

+The code snippet below outlines a basic usage example which connects to the database and executes a couple of elementary queries.

 ```javascript
 var neo4j = require('neo4j-driver').v1;